IIEnat/Seismographer/README.md

-# 🌍 Seismographer - Real Time Seismic Imaging
+# Seismographer - Real Time Seismic Imaging
-Seismographer is an interactive tool that visualizes real-time seismic activity using live data feeds.
-Built for researchers for monitoring seismic movement, this project translates seismic signals into intuitive color-coded maps, providing a live, top-down view of ground motion as it happens.
+Seismographer is an interactive tool that visualises real-time seismic activity using live data feeds.
+Built for researchers for monitoring gravitational waves, this project translates seismic signals into intuitive color-coded maps, providing a live, top-down view of ground motion as it happens.

 ## Key Features
-⚡ Real-time Data: Connects to seismic stations using SeedLink and processes streams via ObsPy.
+- Real-time Data: Connects to seismometers using SeedLink and processes streams via ObsPy.
-🗺️ Dynamic Mapping: Visualizes ground motion on an interactive map.
+- Dynamic Mapping: Visualizes ground motion on an interactive map.
-🎨 Color-coded Intensity: Seismic intensity is rendered using color gradients for easy interpretation.
+- Color-coded Intensity: Seismic intensity is rendered using color gradients for easy interpretation.
-🔁 Live Updates: The map auto-refreshes as new seismic data arrives.
+- Live Updates: The map auto-refreshes as new seismic data arrives.
-🔍 Customisable Views: Filter by station or time window.
+- Customisable Views: Filter by station or time window.

 ## Technologies Used
-A website built using Flask and typical webdev technologies
+A web-app built using Flask and typical webdev technologies:
-    - Obspy, numpy, seedlink for data aggregation in Python
+- Obspy, numpy, seedlink for data aggregation in Python.
-    - HTML, CSS, JS for frontend
+- HTML, CSS, JS for frontend.

-## 👥 Project Team
+## Project Team
 | Student Name | Student Number | GitHub Username   |
 |--------------|----------------|-------------------|
 | Raynard      | 24006703       | IIEnat            |